tinytimor/tinytimor-genai_fundamentals_tutorial/README.md

 The repository serves as a resource for learning about Generative AI for all levels of Python programmers.

 The Python code leverages LangChain, OpenAI's API, ChromaDB, Sqlite libraries.
-For user engagement, the tutorial is centered around a clinical case study to showcase practical applications in healthcare data analytics.
+For user engagement, the tutorial is centered around clinical case studies to showcase practical applications of Generative AI in healthcare and biomedical data science.

 ![Screenshot 2024-04-26 at 1 50 18 PM](https://github.com/tinytimor/tinytimor-genai_fundamentals_tutorial/assets/108763451/5dd9e2e7-18b7-4220-b508-b4c738c415cf)